Jackevansevo/django-blog/README.md

 # Running Tests

-All Djagno tests can be ran with the following:
+All Django tests can be ran with the following:

     ./manage.py test posts --settings=blog.settings.test